Fine-Tune Your Business Plan’s Customer Profile

 As the owners expanded their customer profile, here’s what they added:

 “Most of our customers are 18 to 35 years old and are single or recently married.
-They live in urban areas, especially on the East and West Coasts.
-They’re Internet savvy, and they tend to be affluent and sophisticated.
-They discover our site primarily through ads placed in women’s magazines and on selected websites.
+They live in urban areas, especially on the east and west coasts.
+They’re active online shoppers, and they tend to be affluent and sophisticated.
+They discover our site primarily through online searches and ads placed in women’s magazines and on selected websites.”

 “When making buying decisions, they value quality — determined by the unique designs and fine materials used in our products — more than price.
 The bottom line: Our products make our customers feel beautiful.
 By delivering on this promise, we can develop a loyal clientele of repeat buyers.”